LKWLaLa/LKWLaLa.github.io/_posts/2016-7-5-Traversing-the-DOM.md

 ###1.
 Using data attributes as breadcrumbs:

 Two different pages of my app contain list items, for which I wanted to build nested, drop down information a user could toggle in and out of view.
-The first page in discussion is a videos index page.
+The page I will focus on is a videos index page.
 (My app is a dance step organizer, which assists one in organizing dance steps they would like to learn, and the YouTube videos they can be found in.)

 ![Videos index page](../images/Videos index.png)